JouanDeag/as208453-site/README.md

 pnpm preview
 ```

-This will start a local server to preview the production build of Engine Analytica at [http://localhost:4173](http://localhost:4173/).
+This will start a local server to preview the production build at [http://localhost:4173](http://localhost:4173/).

 ## Extra stuff